tadlr/Code-snippets/README.md

-Supreme Coding Examples
+Coding Examples
 =======================

 Welcome to this repository!
-I have created it to showcase my coding skills and development approach specifically for Supreme.
+I have created it to showcase my coding skills and development approach.

 About This Repository
 ---------------------